Elcapitanoe/astro-portfolio-v1/README.md

 ## Contributing

 Issues and PRs are welcome.
-For translation fixes, see the i18n section above.
 For code changes:
 1. Fork the repository
 2. Create a feature branch
 3. Commit with clear messages